gutscdav000/continuous_control_policy_learning/README.md

 ### Learning Algorithm

-For this Project I used the standard DQN.
-For network arctitecture, a simple target network was used to prevent the model from chasing "moving target" Q values, and an experience replay that was sampled randomly to further learn from previous action state combinations.
-The neural networks themselves were rudimentary at best, they are 3 layer fully connected linear layers using rectified linear unit activation functions.
+For this Project I used the a Deep Deterministic Policy Gradient (e.g. DDPG) which is well suited for reinforcement learning problems in continuous spaces.
+DDPG is an pseudo-actor critic model that differs from your standard actor critic model in that the critic is used to approximate the maximizer over the Q values for the next state instead of a learned baseline.
+The actor approximates the optimal policy deterministically, which is then maximized by the critic.
+For network arctitecture, a simple target network was used to prevent the model from chasing "moving target" values, and an experience replay that was sampled randomly to further learn from previous action state combinations very similarly to the DQN algorithm used in the banana navigation project.
+The neural networks themselves were rudimentary at best, they are 3 layer fully connected linear layers using rectified linear unit activation functions and batch normalization on the first layer of the network to minimize internal covariate shift.
 For hyperparameters I used the following:

 | Name                     |  value                   |
 :-------------------------:|:-------------------------:
  Buffer Size               |  1e6
  Batch Size                | 128
  Initial Epsilon           | 1.0
- Minimum Epsilon           | 0.01
+ Minimum Epsilon           | 0.2
  Epsilon Decay             | 1e-6
  max number of episodes    | 2000, actual: ~180
  max timesteps per episode | 1000